-MEMORANDUM TO THOSE INTENDING TO FILE AN AMICUS CURIAEBRIEF IN THE SUPREME COURT OF THE UNITED STATES.
+MEMORANDUM TO THOSE INTENDING TO FILE AN AMICUS CURIAE BRIEF IN THE SUPREME COURT OF THE UNITED STATES.

 This memorandum is directed to those who intend to file an amicus curiae brief in the Supreme Court of the United States.
 The core requirements for these briefs are set forth in Supreme Court Rules 33.1, 34 and 37.
 Most of the relevant requirements apply to amicus briefs filed both before the Court's consideration of a petition for a writ of certiorari, jurisdictional statement or other similar document, see Rule 37.2, and to those filed in a case before the Court for oral argument, see Rule 37.3.
 To the extent that there are significant differences between the requirements at the two stages, those differences are noted below.
+The specific requirements for amicus curiae briefs submitted in connection with emergency applications are listed in paragraph 5, below.